 SCHOOL ENTRY AGE REQUIREMENTS ARE AS FOLLOWS:

 - All kindergarten applicants must be age 5 on or before September 1 of the school year in which the child seeks enrollment.

 LOTTERY PULL: If more students apply for an upcoming school year than there are spaces available, a random, public lottery drawing will be used to create a waiting list.
 This has always been the case for TPS as we average between approximately 1,500 to 1,800 applications yearly.
-Each April, the random, public lottery drawing is held and all applications received for the upcoming school year are pulled by grade level and category.
+Each April (typically the last week), the random, public lottery drawing is held and all applications received for the upcoming school year are pulled by grade level and category.
 As per Education Code 47605, enrollment priorities for TPS are as follows:

 Category 1: Currently enrolled TPS students.
 Currently enrolled TPS students do not need to submit a new lottery application from year to year.
 Category 1 students are automatically enrolled in the upcoming school year and are not pulled in the lottery.